pablodecm/phd_thesis/src/105_chapter_5.md

 as shown in diagram (a) of [Figure @fig:HH_feynman_diagrams], which evidently does not depend on the Higgs self-coupling.
-Both box and triangle loop contributions interfere destructively in the SM amplitude to give rise to the total HH productione.
+Both box and triangle loop contributions interfere destructively in the SM amplitude to give rise to the total HH production.

 ![Set of HH production Feynman diagrams, representing